How to Use Public Speaking to Build and Elevate Your Founder or Personal Brand

 Defining Your Brand Story and Core Message

 Your personal or founder brand begins with your story.
-Before you step onto any stage or record any video, you need to define what you want to be known for and why it matters.
-Your story gives your speaking authenticity, and your core message gives it direction.
-It’s ultimately a big reason why people will listen to you and buy from you.
-Your founders story humanizes you and your brand.
+Before you step on any stage or hit record, decide what you want to be known for and why it matters.
+Your story gives your speaking authenticity, your core message gives it direction, and together they are a big part of why people listen to you and buy from you.
+A founder story humanises the brand in a way nothing else can.

 Crafting a Compelling Founder Story

-Every founder has a journey that includes moments of challenge, discovery, and transformation.
-These experiences are what make your brand relatable.
-When you share your story honestly, you allow your audience to see not just what you have achieved, but what you stand for.
+Every founder has a journey with real moments of challenge, discovery and change, and those are exactly what make your brand relatable.
+Share it honestly and people see not just what you have built, but what you stand for.
+A strong founder story answers three questions:

 Why did you start your business?